mdxabu/mdxabu.github.io/content/posts/be-grateful.md

 draft: false
 title: 'Be Grateful and Kind'
 toc: false
-tags: ["slice of life","mental health"]
+tags: ["Slice of Life","Mental Health"]
 ---

 I want to share a childhood incident that made me grateful for everything and taught me to be patient.